sayalok/sayalok/README.md

 	<h3>About me </h3>
 </center>

-- 🔭 I’m currently working on ... couple of interesting Finance based project
+- 🔭 I’m currently working on ... a couple of interesting Finance based project
 - 🌱 I’m currently learning ... so many things
-- 📫 How to reach me: You will find some social media link and my email below to contact with me.
+- 📫 How to reach me: You will find some social media links and my email below to contact me.
 - 😄 Pronouns: He/ Him